What To Do When You Want Love But Can't Seem To Find It

 iStock/PeopleImages

-Many people who want love try dating apps like Tinder and Hinge, where you can get to know a person through their bio, which often contains photos or even a video, and by sending messages.
-Although it is possible to find love on dating apps, many people use them as surface-level confidence boosters.
+Many people who want love try dating apps like Tinder and Hinge, where we can get to know a person through their bio, which often contains photos or even a video, and by sending messages.
+Although it is possible for you to find love on dating apps, many people use them as surface-level confidence boosters.

-You may wish to participate in community activities, attend events, or join clubs and other organizations instead.
-Visiting libraries, coffee shops, and similar low-stakes locations to meet people may also be helpful.
+You may wish to participate in community activities and attend events, you may also join clubs and other organizations instead.
+You can also do things like visit libraries, coffee shops, and similar low-stakes locations to meet people may also be helpful.

 Know how you want to be loved in a healthy relationship

 As you are searching for love, it may be helpful to ensure you have a solid idea of what healthy relationships look like and what you want and need in a relationship.
-You might try making a list of the things you want out of a relationship while you wait for it to materialize, as well as your ideas about how a relationship should work.
-It is better to look for something genuine rather than experience empty love.
+You might try making a list of the things you do want and need out of a relationship while you wait for it to materialize, as well as your ideas about how a relationship should work.
+It is better for you to look for something genuine rather than experience empty love.

 Rawpixel